 “To be able to sit there and converse with all the fans and watch the entire movie without missing anything was one of the biggest events in my language learning experience,” she says.

 Oliver transferred to Rutgers after two years at Temple University’s campus in Tokyo where she studied graphic design.

 “When I moved back to America, I realized I wanted to continue studying Japanese, Korean, and Chinese,” she says.
 "I am so grateful to have found the Department of Asian Languages and Cultures at Rutgers."

 The department, which recently celebrated 50 years of Chinese studies at Rutgers, is a major center of scholarship that reaches across the literary, cultural, and linguistic expanse of East Asia.
 It’s also the ideal place for a dedicated student like Oliver, who’s fascinated by both language and culture.
 She’s now majoring in East Asian Languages and Area Studies with a concentration in Japanese and a minor in Korean.

 "The main reason for my interest in Japan is not just the anime, but the things I learned about Japan through the anime," she says.
 "I just fell in love with the country and its culture, traditions, beautiful places, and people."

 In the short term, Oliver is participating in a Study Abroad program at Ritsumeikan University, a prominent private university in Japan where she will be focusing on developing advanced language skills.
-She ultimately plans on returning to Japan and starting an English language school.
+After completing her degree at Rutgers, she ultimately plans on returning to Japan and starting an English language school.